Levels of Evidence in OT

 A number of models and checklists have been proposed for assessing whether a qualitative study is strong or poor in its design and execution, but gold standard criteria have yet to rise to the top.

-Here we present two approaches: a hierarchical model and a checklist of questions for assessing the strength of qualitative study design and execution.
-Know that no one set of criteria can perfectly capture all the nuances of rigor in qualitative research, but these approaches can offer a great starting place for feeling out the strength of a study and its relevance to your practice and clients.
+Here, we present two approaches: a hierarchical model and a checklist of questions for assessing the strength of qualitative study design and execution.
+Know that no one set of criteria can perfectly capture all the nuances of rigor in qualitative research, but these approaches offer a great starting place for feeling out the strength of a study and its relevance to your practice and clients.

-Daly et al. (2007) offers us this hierarchy for assessing the strength of qualitative studies, with the ideal studies being those which are most generalizable to other settings.
+Daly et al. (2007) offers this hierarchy for assessing the strength of qualitative studies, with the ideal studies being those which are most generalizable to other settings.

 Level 1 (Generalizable Studies)

-The ideal qualitative research for informing your evidence base is one which builds off existing literature and theoretical frameworks, provides detailed and comprehensive descriptions of data collection and analysis, and offers clear implications for practice and policy.
+The ideal qualitative research for informing your evidence base is one that builds off existing literature and theoretical frameworks, provides detailed and comprehensive descriptions of data collection and analysis, and offers clear implications for practice and policy.
 Generalizable studies should clearly report on sampling saturation and diversity, as well as detail the study’s relevance to other populations and settings.

 Level 2 (Conceptual Studies)

 Existing theoretical concepts (like stigma, cultural identity, or gender differences) guide conceptual studies, and participants in these studies are selected to understand the concept through their lens.
-The goal of conceptual studies is to develop an overall account of the relationship between participants and the
+The goal of conceptual studies is to develop an overall account of the relationship between participants and the concept.

 Level 3 (Descriptive Studies)